imbcmdth/masala/README.md

 * *paramPosition* `number` [optional] The position in *yourFunction*'s parameter list of the options object argument.

-* *defaultOptions* `object` Any keys set to `null` become required parameters for the options-currying and any other parameters become default options.
+* *defaultOptions* `object` Any keys set to `undefined` become required parameters for the options-currying and any other parameters become default options.
 Default options can always be overridden later.

 If neither `paramPosition` nor `defaultOptions` is provided, then *masala* functions exactly like a traditional curry over all of `yourFunction's` arguments.